Top 10 Tips for Parenting During and After Domestic Abuse

 2. Reassure your child it is not their fault and that abusive behaviour is wrong

-Being clear about the abuser's behaviour being wrong and unacceptable can help children make decisions about their own behaviour.
+Being clear that the abuser's behaviour is wrong and unacceptable can help children make decisions about their own behaviour.
 Being open and honest about the fact that the abuser has hurt people around them can make it less confusing for children as they get consistent messages about behaviour.
 Let them know in a clear way 'people are not for hurting' if you see them hitting others.

 3. Keep adult issues to adults

 When discussing abuse with a child keep the language and detail at a level they understand.
 Keep adult matters for the adults who can support you.
 Children should not become best friends or confidants.
 They need to be reassured that you are the parent and they are a child.

 Children living with domestic abuse often learn that love comes with rules and conditions.
 By showing you love them, a child will understand that love can be given with no conditions and no threats.

 5. Be clear about what you expect from your children

 It might feel like you spend your life saying "No" or "Don't do that".
 To challenge your child's behaviour tell them the things you would like them to do.
 For example instead of "Stop screaming" you could say "Slow down, try telling me what you want to say, I am listening".

 To help children build their confidence it is important that we try not to just focus on the things which they are doing wrong, although these are often the things that grab our attention most.
 Think of a child as a piggy bank, to keep their confidence balance good we need to put in three lots of praise to every single negative withdrawal.